 If you notice your dog’s pearly whites becoming yellow, the most common culprit is plaque buildup on the teeth.
 Plaque is the starting point for unhealthy dog teeth and can lead to problems like tartar and gum disease.

 Important: gum disease isn’t one of those rare conditions to brush off, thinking it won’t happen to your pet.
 The stark reality is that 8 in 10 dogs will have gum disease by age 3.

-If your dog’s yellow teeth staining is uniform and smooth, there’s a good chance you’ve caught plaque in the early stage of gum disease.
+If dog yellow teeth staining is uniform and smooth, there’s a good chance you’ve caught plaque in the early stage of gum disease.
 (There are four stages of periodontal disease in pets.)
-In this early stage, you can get rid of the plaque right at home without professional intervention ... aka an expensive dental cleaning!
-Fortunately, removing plaque from your dog’s teeth is easy if you can commit to a regular dental routine (more on that later).
+In this early stage, you can do dog teeth cleaning without anesthesia right at home with plaque-fighting oral care products.
+Yes, removing plaque from your dog’s teeth is easy if you can commit to a regular dental routine (more on that later).

 Signs of Gum Disease in Dogs

 - Thick layer of tartar on dog teeth

 - Dog teeth are yellow